griestopf/BlenderWebGodot/README.md

 ![](img/install_01.png)

-3. Open the Blender Preferences window ("Edit → Preferences" or Ctrl+,).
+3. Open the "_Blender Preferences_" window ("Edit → Preferences" or `Ctrl + ','`).
 4. Open the Add-ons Tab.
-5. Click the Install button.
+5. Click the "_Install..._" button.

 ![](img/install_02.png)

-6. Goto the location of the downloaded io_export_webgo.zip file and select it.
+6. In the file selector dialog, navigate to the location of the downloaded io_export_webgo.zip file and select it.
-7. Click the Install Add-on button.
+7. Click the "_Install Add-on_" button.

 ![](img/install_03.png)